 Reduce Risk - Increase Safety – Towards Ending SALW Misuse in Domestic Violence Context

-The project under implementation by UNDP Serbia aims to reduce the misuse of firearms in the context of violence against women, domestic violence, and other forms of gender-based violence by improving practices and procedures related to criminal justice response to SALW misuse, setting up the basis for evidence-based policy making, increasing the awareness among the general population on the dangers of illicit SALW possession and misuse, and developing knowledge packages for risk reduction of firearms misuse in the context of gender-based violence.
+The Roadmap project “Reduce risk-Increase safety–Towards ending SALW misuse in domestic violence context” supported the reduction of the misuse of firearms in the context of violence against women, domestic violence (DV) and other forms of gender-based violence (GBV) by improving practices and procedures related to criminal justice response to SALW misuse.
+It set up the basis for evidence-based policy making, increased the awareness among general population on the dangers of illicit SALW possession and misuse, and developed knowledge packages for risk reduction of firearms misuse.

 Budget: US$294,462